carvalho2707/inpost/README.md

 * The layout with date information ( that I called pickup layout) can have different information maybe depending on the status but since there wasn't any specific information in this readme I followed the rule that is shown only if pickUpDate is not null
-* The shipment archiving feature can be triggered by clicking on the currier icon
+* The shipment archiving feature can be triggered by clicking on the currier icon.
+* Storing shipments locally was implemented but the UI date is coming from the API.
+I could have made it offline first and always return from the database using a flow but I wasn't sure if that was the expected behaviour.
+However we could have used flow and a networkboundresource(from google) or just listening to the database with a flow and fetching the data on a different thread.